Seagate/cortx-test/README.md

 # cortx-test
-CORTX-TEST is an automation repository for multiple automation projects developed for LDR R2 and future versions.
+CORTX-TEST is a repository for multiple automation projects developed for CORTX (QSG Ref: https://github.com/Seagate/cortx/blob/main/README.md#get-started) and supported solutions/systems.

-Right now, it can be divided into following logical loosely coupled parts
+It is logically divided into following components:
-* Test framework.
+	*	Test Automation framework
-* Test execution framework.
+	*	Test Execution Framework
 	*	Robot framework and
-* Tools (reporting, DI, clone TP, etc.,).
+	*	Tools (reporting, DI, clone TP etc.)

-## Start Here
+## Getting Started
-Make sure you brush up your Git knowledge if you are coming from svn or other versioning system.
-Create a GitHub account and a PAT, and get access to Seagate Repositories including Cortx-Test.
-Follow the link https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md to configure git on your local machine.
+This document assumes that you are aware about Github and if you are coming from svn or other versioning system it is recommended to follow the link https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md to configure git on your local machine.
 Following Readme document will give you enough insights and start contributing.

-You may need a separate client vm with any Linux Flavour to install client side pre-requisites and start using automation framework.
-This VM should have connectivity to Cortx Setup.
-If you have VM/HW crunch you may use one of the node as client as well.
+You can have a separate client VM with any Linux flavour to install client side pre-requisites and start using automation framework on the same VM.
+This VM should have connectivity to Cortx Cluster OR CORTX OVA deployment.
+Alternatively you may use one of the nodes as client (less recommended).

+## Git process
+Typically a member contributing to test framework would follow the review process as follows:
+	1. We are following the concept of upstream and downstream where commits happen on your forked repository (downstream)
+	2. Then you can raise a PR to merge it to Seagate Cortx-Test repository (Upstream)
+	3. Moderators of Cortx-Test can create server side feature branch if multiple developers are working on same feature branch
+	4. Team member should be able to check-in and raise the PR to upstream even if they have read-only access to Seagate Repositories using this process

 ## Get the Sources
-Fork local repository from Seagate's Cortx-Test.
-Clone Cortx-Test repository from your local/forked repository.
+Fork local repository from Seagate's Cortx-Test repository and then clone Cortx-Test repository from Seagate repository.
+Commands as follows:
 ```
 git clone https://github.com/Seagate/cortx-test.git
 cd cortx-test/